Multiple Dirichlet Series and Shifted Convolutions: The limit as

-From what we know about \eqref{ires2} in Proposition \ref{prop:Mbounds}, the error term above has a meromorphic continuation to all $\Re \, s < \hf+\vep$ and we see it has the same poles as the residual term, though the the residues of these poles will vanish as $\delta \to 0$.
-It is also obvious that the shifted integral remains absolutely convergent.
+The residue is obtained from \eqref{ires2} in Proposition \ref{prop:Mbounds}.
 We see that \eqref{shift1} defines a meromorphic function for $s$ between $\hf-C$ and $\hf +C$.
 So shifting $s$ left such that it is between $\hf-C$ and $(0)$, we can shift the line of integration for $z$ back to $0$ past the pole at $z=s-\hf$.
 This gives us

 for $-\hf<\Re\, s<\hf$.
 This argument can be reproduced as we pass over every line at $s=\hf-n$, and so proceeding recursively, we get that for $-\hf-n < \Re \, s \leq \hf -n$,

 where \beq C_\sigma = \lt\{